The topological natures of the Gauss-Bonnet black hole in AdS space: When the charge is absent

 \section{When the charge is absent}

 In~\cite{BF}, it was suggested that the different black holes possessing the same vanishing/diverging behaviours of the curves $\tau({r_h})$ at the small $r_h$ and large $r_h$ limits have the same topological number, and can be divided to the same class.
-At first, we examine such features in the cases discussed in the previous sections, i.e. when the charge is present.
+The equivalence between the asymptotic behaviour and the topological number is a conjecture, and the proof needs the future considerations.
+At first, we examine such conjecture in the cases discussed in the previous sections, i.e. when the charge is present.
 Then, we will discuss the case when the charge is absent.

 When the charge is present, we should note the lower limits of $r_h$ in equations~(\ref{eq:20}),~(\ref{eq:22}) and ~(\ref{eq:1101}) are $r_{ex}$ rather than zero, where $r_{ex}$ represents the horizon radius of the extremal black hole with zero temperature.
 Although the lower bound of $r_h$ of the vector field $n$ is always zero, $r_h$ in the equation $\tau$ represents the radius of a physical on-shell black hole with non-negative temperature.
 When the temperature is zero, it is exactly the extremal black hole.
 It is easy to find that $\tau$ possesses the same asymptotic behaviours in $k=0$, $k=-1$ and $k=1$ as \be \ba &\tau\to\infty \qquad r_h\to r_{ex},\\ &\tau\to 0 \qquad r_h\to\infty. \ea \ee It coincides with our previous calculations that the black holes in $k=0$, $k=-1$ and $k=1$ possess the same topological number $1$, so those black holes can be divided into the same class as RNAdS black hole~\cite{BF}.
 We should note that such asymptotic behaviours are independent on the dimensions, positive pressure and non-zero charge, just the same as we have discussed about the topological number in the previous section.